ypark9/yopa.page/content/blog/2026-02-28-Strands-vs-LangGraph.md

 Every caller has to extract `content[*].text` blocks.
 It's a small thing, but when you're debugging at midnight wondering why your response is empty... you remember this one.
 Wish the SDK just handled it.

-### boto3 Version Lock-in
+### boto3 and SDK compatibility

-Strands with AgentCore requires `boto3 >= 1.42.54` for the Data Plane client.
-If your other services pin an older version, you'll hit dependency conflicts.
-We manage this with isolated virtual environments per service, but it's friction.
+The Strands and AgentCore SDK surfaces move independently.
+Keep `boto3`/`botocore` and the Strands packages on versions supported by the current AgentCore deployment guide; do not preserve the old `boto3 >= 1.42.54` pin from this PoC as a universal requirement.
+If another service pins an older SDK, isolate the environments and run the current compatibility checks before deployment.

 ## The Hard Part: The Async Tool Gap